jandelgado/rabtap/README.md

 ### Visualize broker topology with graphviz

-Using the `--format=dot` option, the `info` command can generate output in the `dot` format, which can be visualized using graphviz, e.g. `rabtap info --show-default --format dot | dot -T svg > mybroker.svg`.
-The resulting SVG file can be visualized with a web browser.
+Using the `--format=dot` option, the `info` command generates output in the `dot` format, which can be visualized using graphviz, e.g.  `info --format=dot --show-default | dot -T svg > broker.svg` to produce nice graphs visualizing the brokers topology.
+The resulting SVG file can be displayed in a web browser.

 ![info mode](doc/images/info-dot.png)